Tuning-free Visual Effect Transfer across Videos: Experiments

-\myparagraph{User Study} For a subjective task such as reference based video editing or image to video, it is hard to determine any one quantitative metric that fully encompasses success.
-As a result, we conduct a comprehensive user study as the main way to evaluate our method across three tasks: neural video-to-video effect transfer (V2V), image-to-video effect transfer (I2V), and code-based temporal effects.
-Annotators performed pairwise comparisons between our method and several baselines, including Lucy Edit, VACE (Depth/Pose/I2V variants), Wan2.1 , and ablations (Use our trained model, but do drop the reference effect video conditioning) , rating each pair on Reference Video Adherence and Input Video Adherence dimensions using a granular 5-level scale.
-We collected 669 valid annotations for V2V, 455 for I2V, and 252 for code-based effects.
-Our method demonstrates strong performance in reference adherence, achieving win rates of 78-94\% against competitive baselines in V2V, 94-98\% in code-based effects, and 75-82\% in I2V, as shown in Tables \ref{tab:i2v_user_study_detailed} and \ref{tab:v2v_code_user_study_detailed}.
-For input video adherence in V2V, we achieve win rates of 70-98\% against method-based baselines (Lucy Edit, VACE Depth/Pose), as shown in Table \ref{tab:v2v_code_user_study_detailed}, while comparisons with our ablations show expected behavior: ties with No Style (which uses identical input processing).
-Mean scores across all dimensions are consistently positive (+0.15 to +1.51), indicating systematic preference for our method's outputs, and we provide full results in the supplement.
-These results validate our approach's effectiveness in effect transfer while preserving input content fidelity across multiple generation modalities.
-For more details on the user study setup, please refer to the Supplement.
+\myparagraph{User Study} For a subjective task such as reference-based video editing or image-to-video generation, it is difficult to determine any single quantitative metric that fully captures success.
+We therefore conduct a comprehensive user study as the primary evaluation of our method across three tasks: neural video-to-video effect transfer (V2V), image-to-video effect transfer (I2V), and code-based temporal effects.
+Annotators on Amazon Mechanical Turk performed two-alternative forced choice (2AFC) pairwise comparisons between our method and several baselines, including Lucy Edit, VACE (Depth/Pose/I2V variants), Wan2.1, and an ablation that drops reference effect video conditioning (No Ref).
+Each comparison was evaluated along three dimensions: Reference Video Adherence (RVA), Input Video Adherence (IVA), and Overall Match (OM), where OM asks which output best applies the reference effect while preserving the input video.
+For I2V, we evaluate on RVA and OM.
+As shown in Table~\ref{tab:v2v_code_user_study_detailed}, our method achieves consistent preference over all baselines in V2V across all three dimensions, with win rates of 57.0--62.3\% in RVA, 53.7--60.7\% in IVA, and 60.0--67.2\% in OM.
+Code-based effects show even stronger results, with win rates of 59.5--65.7\% in RVA and 61.3--65.3\% in OM.
+For I2V (Table~\ref{tab:i2v_user_study_detailed}), we observe win rates of 56.8--57.4\% in RVA and 61.8--63.4\% in OM against all baselines.
+All reported win rates exceed the 50\% chance level, standard deviations confirm statistical reliability.
+The closest statistic in terms of preference is the input video adherence for our method without reference input video, which is expected as it uses the same model as our full method, and the test is simply adherence to the input video which both versions take as input.
+These results validate our approach's effectiveness in effect transfer while preserving input content fidelity across multiple generation modalities. \textbf{In total, we collected over 15000 annotations from over 500 unique annotators.} For more details on the user study setup, please refer to Section \ref{sec:more_user_study_details} of the Appendix.